adityapakki/adityapakki.github.io/_pages/about.md

 </p>

 <p>
-I've a Masters degree in Computer Science from University of Utah, <a href ="https://www.cs.utah.edu">[School of Computing]</a> in the summer of 2016.
-I was advised by <a href = "http://sci.utah.edu/people/mb.html">Prof. Martin Berzins</a> , during my time at the
+I've a Masters degree in Computer Science from University of Utah, <a href ="https://www.cs.utah.edu" target="_blank">School of Computing</a> in the summer of 2016.
+I was advised by <a href = "http://sci.utah.edu/people/mb.html" target="_blank">Prof. Martin Berzins</a> , during my time at the
-<a href = "https://sci.utah.edu">Scientific Computing and Imaging Institute </a> in the <a href="utah.edu">University of Utah]</a>.
+<a href = "https://sci.utah.edu" target="_blank">Scientific Computing and Imaging Institute </a> in the <a href="utah.edu" target="_blank">University of Utah </a>.
-Earlier, I got my Bachelors degree in Information Technology at <a href = "http://jntuh.ac.in/">Jawaharlal Nehru Technological University]</a>, Hyderabad, India where I was mentored by Prof. P Gopalakrishna.
+Earlier, I got my Bachelors degree in Information Technology at <a href = "http://jntuh.ac.in/" target="_blank">Jawaharlal Nehru Technological University</a>, Hyderabad, India where I was mentored by Prof. P Gopalakrishna.

 </p>